Last updated: January 13, 2025

 4. Describe the sponsorship opportunities being offered

-This section of the event sponsorship proposal is where you display what sponsorships are available to prospective sponsors.
+This section of the event sponsorship proposal is where you display what sponsorship levels are available.
 This can be done using either tiered packages, a-la-carte options, or a combination of both.

 - They can be add-ons to be purchased along with a sponsorship package as a customization option.
 (Ex.
 Fire-Rescue Canada’s event sponsorship example)

-- Rather than offering sponsorship packages, they can stand alone and be purchased separately.
+- Rather than offering sponsorship packages, they can be stand-alone and be purchased separately.
 (Ex.
 Boost Conference’s sponsorship proposal)

 - A sponsorship package can be assigned based on what sponsorship opportunity is purchased.
 (Ex.
 ACS Spring 2024’s event sponsorship example)

 Info that should be included in the offered sponsorship opportunity description are things like where the sponsor will be visible, how the sponsor will be involved, how many registrations are included, what networking opportunities there are, what is included post-event, and more.
-After looking through some of our examples, you can see the possibilities are almost endless.
-Try reviewing the options in the examples to figure out which are best for your event.
+Using an event management software, such as Whova, can help you provide more opportunities by leveraging the event apps for sponsor exposure.

 5. Conclude with contact information, terms, and a booking form